HIV/AIDS and Adolescent Health Advocate

 Learn more about the Volunteer experience in Lesotho: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Peace Corps Lesotho welcomes couples.
-Your partner must also apply and qualify for the HIV/AIDS and Adolescent Health Advocate position.
+Your partner must also qualify and apply for this project.

-Throughout pre-service training the couple will share housing.
-They will often, however, be separated during some training sessions, particularly in language.
+If the couple both belong to the Health Program, they will often, however, be separated during some training sessions, particularly in language.
 The couple will enjoy the privilege of being addressed as 'ntate' and 'm'e’, which is loosely translated 'father' and 'mother' and a sign of respect by both young and old.
 The couple should be prepared to share one room throughout training and in some instances even at sites.
 This could be a challenge for those who would prefer more space.
 Each member of the couple will be assigned to a different host organization.
 Most likely the house will be located closer to one of the host organizations, meaning one member of the couple will work nearby whilst the other will work at a distance from the house (but less than 3 miles).